 Method of assessment

 This means different methods undertaken by the assessor to assess the water and/or sewerage connection application based on W&S factors.
+Fig 18.

 Fig. 18 Taxonomy of Method of Assessment

 Scrutiny of application

 It is the assessment conducted on the application as soon as it has been applied by the citizen and the scrutiny is conducted by the assessing officer.
 During the initial assessment, scrutiny of documents may be done by the ULB officials and appropriate inspection fees, application charge and inspection notice are generated.